Hinton Waldrist is in

 The St. Valorys were cousins of William the Conqueror and they built a motte and bailey castle on the site of what is now Hinton Manor.
 The wooden castle was rebuilt in stone in medieval times when it came into the hands of the Bohun Earls of Hereford.
 Little now remains of this building, but the moat is still visible in the grounds of the manor.
 The moat is more than half full.

 In Norman times when Hinton Waldrist was the centre of a vast estate known as the Honour of St. Valory the church must have been an important one.
-The present church, St. Margaret's, still stands just outside the old moat.
-The first building mostly dates from the late 13th century, the tower perhaps being slightly earlier (c.1240).
+The present church, St. Margaret's, still stands just outside the old moat and mostly dates from the late 13th century, the tower perhaps being slightly earlier (c.1240).
 The building was heavily restored in Victorian times.
+For the history and full information about St. Margaret's Church click here.

 (Click to view)